bnb-chain/node-binary/tools/recover/README.md

 * Download the tool: `state-recover`

-* Get the height of upgrade, for example: 5000 and run the following command:
+* Get the height of upgrade, this height will be announced in the upgrade announcement on the forum.
+For example, if it's announced as 5000 in the forum and run the following command will make your full node recover to the last block before the upgrade, and that is 4999 :
 ```
-./state_recover 4999 your_home_path
+./state_recover 4999 <your_home_path>
 ```

 * Restart with the latest version of `bnbchaind`